sim0n00ps/OF-DL/README.md

 6. Copy the values of `cookie`, `user-agent`, `user-id` (this should just be a number, do not include a `u`) and `x-bc` to the `auth.json` file where the paths to yt-dlp, ffmpeg and mp4decrypt should already be.
 7. Save the file and you should be ready to go!

+You should have something like this:
+`"USER_ID": "123456789"` - Do NOT include the `u` that gets exported using the Onlyfans Cookie Helper

+`"USER_AGENT": "Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/112.0.0.0 Safari/537.36"` - Make sure this is set to your user-agent value

+'"X_BC": "2a9b28a68e7c03a9f0d3b98c28d70e8105e1f1df"' - Make sure this is set to your x-bc value

+'"COOKIE": "auth_id=123456789; sess=k3s9tnzdc8vt2h47ljxpmwqy5r;"' - Make sure you set auth_id to the same value as `user-id` and that you set your `sess` to your actual `sess` value, everytime you log out of Onlyfans this value will change so make sure to update it after every login.

+`"YTDLP_PATH": "C:/yt-dlp.exe"` - Make sure this is set to your location of yt-dlp.exe

+`"FFMPEG_PATH": "C:/ffmpeg.exe"` - Make sure this is set to your location of ffmpeg.exe

+`"MP4DECRYPT_PATH": "C:/mp4decrypt.exe"` - Make sure this is set to your location of mp4decrypt.exe

 After you have filled out the auth.json file you can double click on the OF DL.exe to run the program.
 You should see something like this:
 ![image](https://user-images.githubusercontent.com/132307467/235548153-107f3f44-aa00-4946-8432-458329142007.png)